Our group explores charge and energy transfer dynamics in

-with potential in solar energy conversion and biosensing.
-This includes hybrid
+with potential utilization in solar energy conversion and biosensing.
+Most of

 organic/inorganic nanomaterials, biological/inorganic nanostructures and

-Photoinduced charge transfer and energy transfer are amongst the most important
+Charge transfer and energy transfer are among the most important

 with controlled behavior, in particular charge transfer, energy transfer and plasmon-assisted